jhanley87/plugin-create-theme/README.md

 The plugin has the capability to save and retrieve themes for users within Twilio flex, if there is not a theme for the current user the plugin will attempt to find a theme named 'default' if this does not exist, no theme overrides will be added.

 ## Persistance Layer
 Saving and rereiving is fulfilled via API calls, `/src/API/ImanageTheme.ts` contains an interface that defines the contract required for the persistance service to use.
 Included in the plugin is an implementation for Google Firebase Realtime Database.
-However if you would like to bring your own please:
+However if you would like to bring your own you should:

 1. Create your own class that implements `IManageThemes.ts`
 2. In the file `/src/CreateThemePlugin.tsx` replace the value of `persistanceLayerImplementation` with an instance of your newly created class